Bristol county Appeals Attorney

 Decisions made in appellate courts are final, but in some cases, the parties are still dissatisfied with their decisions have taken their cases to the U.S Supreme Court.

 Reach out to The Law Office of Brett V. Beaubien online or at (401) 213-0771 to schedule a confidential consultation with our Massachusetts appeals attorney.
 Proudly serving Wrentham, Taunton, and Attleboro.
 Hablamos español.

 An appeal is when a party asks for a review of either a civil or criminal case in order to either change the decision or clarify the interpretation of the law.
 Sometimes defendants or plaintiffs think that the judge or the court made the wrong decision, and want to have the case reopened.
 The appellant is the person or party who lost their case in court and is bringing the appeal forward.
 The appellee is the person party against whom the appeal is filed.

 Appeals are not the same as retrials or new trials, so there will be no new evidence or additional witnesses and there is no jury.
 It is an opportunity to review a case to see if you were wrongfully tried.

 Who Can File an Appeal?

 Either party in a civil case, whether the plaintiff or the defendant, has the right to file an appeal.
-But in criminal cases, the right to appeal is only reserved for the defendant in order to protect the plaintiff from having their constitutional rights violated.
+In criminal cases, the defendant has the right to appeal from an unfavorable verdict or sentence in the trial court.
+In certain circumstances, like with an interlocutory appeal, the state can file an appeal from an order on a motion to dismiss or suppress.
 According to the Fifth Amendment of the U.S. Constitution, a person cannot be tried for the same crime twice.
 This is known as double jeopardy.